gnawalishyam/jekyll/_posts/2018-02-28-Alexander-Varvarenko.md

 Mr. Varvarenko succeeded in automating and digitalizing the most complex segment of shipping - dry-bulk, wet-bulk and heavy/oversized cargo.
 His next step is integrating Blockchain on ShipNEXT and introducing a full-scale crypto-currency exchange in sea-freight.

 Alexander has 17 years experience in shipping industry.
 He is a Founder of the Ukrainian ShipBrokers Club.
-At XChain2, he will be representing ShipNext - the automated digital block-chain based shipping marketplace.
+At XChain2, he will be representing ShipNEXT - the automated digital block-chain based shipping marketplace.